Moving to Lafayette: Lafayette, LA Relocation & Homebuyer Guide

 More information about finding a job in Lafayette:

-One of the most popular industries in Lafayette is the oil industry.
+Taking a look at the Lafayette economy, one of the most popular industries in Lafayette is the oil industry.
 This industry is responsible for providing power to local residents and areas across the United States.
 Some companies work directly with drilling, while others are service providers that ensure machines can operate at maximum capacity.

 Manufacturing is the second-largest industry in Lafayette, employing over 20,000 individuals in the area.
 Lafayette leads as third in the nation for manufacturing employment; from small parts to large machines, companies in the area do it all.